 If you like hiking, here you will find approximately 80km to do it and different trekking routes that allow you to choose the one that adapts best to your level.
 It is located quite close to Madrid (an hour by car, approximately) and it is definitely the perfect place to plan a picnic, do some sports and just enjoy nature.
 In winter it turns into a snowy fairyland, so if you’re missing White Christmas, living in sunny Madrid, be sure to check it out!

 One of the prettiest towns in Madrid, Chinchón is a must when it comes to planning a day trip!
 Known for its Plaza Mayor, which was built between the XV and XVI centuries, and where all the fiestas are celebrated, this town has great bars and restaurants to have some drinks while enjoying its lively environment, as well as some must-see places.
+Even better is the fact that some of the best restaurants in the city ate right on the Plaza Mayor’s terraces so you can enjoy the views from the second/third floor.
 Don’t miss the Torre del Reloj or its castle!

 Have you been to any of these places yet?
-Let us know what you thought of them.
+Let us know what you thought of these one-day trips in Madrid.
 Leave a comment on our Facebook page and don’t forget to check our blog for more!